RolandKoenig/SeeingSharp2/README.md

  - Import external 3D models
  - And much more..

-# Initial setup (WPF)
+# Getting Started (WPF)

-To give SeeingSharp 2 a short try you can do the following steps:
+To give SeeingSharp2 a short try you can look into the Getting Started samples in the source code.
+Here the steps for WPF:

-1. Download Nuget package (SeeingSharp.WpfCore oder SeeingSharp.Wpf, depending on your target framework
+1. Download Nuget package (SeeingSharp2.WpfCore oder SeeingSharp2.Wpf, depending on your target framework
 2. Include bootstrap code into your App.xaml.cs

 ```csharp